shalivan/shalivan.github.io/_posts/2020-06-06-VEX-Syntax.md

 ---
-title: Next Theme Tutorial
+title: VEX
-description: NexT is a high quality elegant Jekyll theme ported from Hexo Next.
-It is crafted from scratch, with love.
+description: vex
 categories:
  - tutorial
 tags:
 ---

-> NexT is a high quality elegant [Jekyll](https://jekyllrb.com) theme ported from [Hexo Next](https://github.com/iissnan/hexo-theme-next).
-It is crafted from scratch, with love.
+> NexT is a vex now,...

 <!-- more -->